 About Professor Francisco Leyva

-Professor Francisco Leyva qualified in 1987 from the University of Manchester.
-He trained at the Royal Brompton and Harefield hospitals and is now a Consultant Cardiologist at the Queen Elizabeth Hospital, Birmingham, and Professor of Cardiology at Aston University Medical School.
+Professor Francisco Leyva-Leon qualified in 1987 from the University of Manchester.
+He trained at the Royal Brompton and Harefield hospitals and is now a Consultant Cardiologist at the Queen Elizabeth Hospital, Birmingham, and Professor of Cardiology at Aston Medical School, Aston University.
 He consults privately at Spire Little Aston Hospital and Sutton Medical Consulting in Sutton Coldfield, and The Priory Hospital in Birmingham.

 American College of Cardiology